How to create the right start-up culture and coffee shop innovation

 But, it was much later, that I realized this: it wasn't my stories or the blatant disinterest in their eyes.
 It was just that I was ordering tea in a coffee shop.

 Seeking the coffee shop (culture) that sells tea

 Recently, @newscred ran a Twitter chat, the topic was: how do you create a culture of content in your organization?
-I've worked for 8 years now.
+I've worked for nearly a decade now.
 I've been through 3 university degrees, and everywhere no matter what anyone says, I've understood one thing: one of the biggest impediments to successful project executions is not the technology, tools or anything fancy, but the people and their work culture.
 One of my favorite, Content Marketing practitioners said the following:

 @BrennerMichael A8: Culture starts with who you hire, promote and fire.
 Followed by goals and measures that reflect customer-centricity #ThinkContent

 It doesn't matter whether it is a culture of content or a culture of the morning chai.
 My takeaway was this: creating a culture meant, hiring the right culture types in the first place.
 And this lead to the next question: how do you find this special coffee shop which sells tea?
 What should your hiring philosophy be?

 Creating the coffee shop (culture) that sells tea